Important update: Deadline for scholarship applications extended to 20 December! Read more.

 Semester 4

-The full cohort will meet at the start of semester 4 for a mandatory proposal colloquium at UOL in order to prepare for the thesis from a theoretical and methodological level.
+The full edition will meet at the start of semester 4 for a mandatory proposal colloquium at UOL in order to prepare for the thesis from a theoretical and methodological level.

 The colloquium is carried out jointly by all partners.
 Subsequently, supervision groups will be formed attending research colloquia offered at the partner universities.